paulscherrerinstitute/ecmccfg/hardware/Technosoft_slaves/config/README.md

 2. CoE (Canbus over EtherCAT)

 The preferred way of downloading configurations are by FoE and are described in the FoE subdirectoy.
-If no FoE configuration exixst, then check the CoE version.
+If no FoE configuration exist, then check the CoE sub directory.